Forms Rendering

 {/foreach}

-To render the <input>
+To render just the <input>

-itself in the Checkbox item, use {input myCheckbox:}
+for a Checkbox control, use {input myCheckbox:}

 .